-Current and former UT Austin graduate students should not complete the ApplyTexas application.
-You should submit the Change of Major form.
+Current and former UT Austin graduate students should submit the Change of Major form instead of completing the ApplyTexas application.
 This does not apply to current and former UT Austin undergraduate students, who should submit the ApplyTexas application.

 Are you applying to a dual degree program?

 If you are applying to a dual degree program, please select the correct dual degree code on the ApplyTexas application.
-You should not submit separate ApplyTexas applications for each program.
+Do not submit separate ApplyTexas applications for each program.

 Each department reviews dual degree applications independently.
 You must complete all of the requirements set by each department, including separate deadlines, test requirements, etc. If you are only admitted to one program, you will have the option of switching to the single degree program after the review process.